- The definition of a raffle is a contest where each ticket or entry gives someone a chance to win.

-Origin: Middle English rafle from MFr, dice game, literally , a raking inch(es) from Old High German raffel, a rake, scraper, akin to OE hreppan, to touch, grasp < IE base *(s)ker-, to cut from source harvest
+Origin: Middle English rafle from MFr, dice game, literally , a raking inch(es) from Old High German raffel, a rake, scraper, akin to Old English hreppan, to touch, grasp from Indo-European base an unverified form (s)ker-, to cut from source harvest

 Origin: prob. from Fr, a sweeping together, raking in: see raffle